blaisdelllab/noahs-art-project/ArtBlocks_ArtProgram_2025-09-30/README.md

 - Key/TS: Initiate new line or end existing line at current XY coordinate
 - Space:  Choose to save existing canvas and gather name/email
 - ESC:    Save canvas as anonymous and exit program
-- l:      Show/hide lines on the canvas
+- L:      Show/hide lines on the canvas

 ### Dependencies:
 - PIL